jamiealquiza/kvlog/README.md

 # kvlog
 Cripplingly simple kv logging.
-It's not the _fastest_ (good for > 600k logs/s. on modern laptop hardware), but has essentially no features/options.
-Which is a fucking awesome antithesis to bloated libraries.
+It's not the _fastest_ (good for > 600k logs/s. on modern laptop hardware), but has essentially no features/options, which makes it awesome.

 ```
 % go test -bench=Log -benchmem | grep -v ts